blqckswan/blqckswan/README.md

-i made this for the people of the game: PONYTOWN to read this so i would highly appreciate that if you play PONYTOWN you read this thank you!! ^_^ (still some other things that don't involve ponytown that you can still read if yo really like too) <33
+i made this for the people of the game: PONYTOWN to read this so i would highly appreciate that if you play PONYTOWN you read this thank you!! ^_^ (still some other things that don't involve ponytown that you can still read if you really like too) <33

 SHE/HER PRONOUNS